Chipdelmal/MoNeT_ML/PAN/CEF/README.md

 localhost:8050
 ```

+## Acknowledgments

+Thanks to [Tomás León](https://tomasleon.com/) and [Jared Bennett](https://www.linkedin.com/in/jared-bennett-21a7a9a0) for their thorough feedback and help in brainstorming many of the ideas developed in this project.
+Also, special thanks to Chris De Leon as this UI is based on [his work](https://github.com/conducive333/mgdrive-fdml-app) as part of his undergraduate projects with the lab.

 ## Sources

 * https://github.com/yaojiach/docker-dash
 * https://www.devcoons.com/how-to-deploy-your-plotly-dash-dashboard-using-docker/
 * https://github.com/atheo89/dashboard-deployment

-Special thanks to Chris De Leon as this UI is based on [his work](https://github.com/conducive333/mgdrive-fdml-app) as part of his undergraduate projects with the lab.